hansi-b/manipuPom/README.md

 # manipuPom

+:warning: This utility has mostly been written with the Github Copilot, and I have only superficially checked its adequacy.
+Seems to be ok, but use at your own risk.

 Small utility to read and modify a Maven `pom.xml` using Python's `xml.etree.ElementTree`.

 This repository contains:

-- `src/mod_deps.py` — the main script.
-It can print a POM, remove dependencies by `artifactId`, and optionally write changes back to the POM file.
+- `src/mod_deps.py` — Script to modify dependencies.
+It can remove dependencies by `artifactId`, change the scope of dependencies, and optionally write changes back to the POM file.
 When writing, the script will automatically create a `.bak` backup of the original file.
 - `tests/data/pom.xml` — an example Maven POM used by the test suite.